Deploy on Slipway

 In your project's environment, click Add Service and select the database you need.
 Slipway supports PostgreSQL, MySQL, and MongoDB as one-click services.

-When you create a database service, Slipway automatically sets DATABASE_URL as an environment variable on your app.
-No need to copy connection strings around — it just works.
+When you create a database service, Slipway automatically sets DATABASE_URL as an environment variable on the app.

 Add Redis